ishon19/PatientInfo/README.md

 Once the dependencies are downloaded, follow the below steps for running the apps <br/>

 ### patientinfo
+- First of all we need to download the dependencies - execute `npm install` from the project root and wait for the dependencies to get downloaded before proceeding to the next step.
-> From the folder root execute `npm start` and the app should get launched in the local environment.
+- Now from the folder root execute `npm start` and the app should get launched in the local environment.

 ### patientInfoBackend
+- Here as well, we need the dependencies to get downloaded; execute `npm install` from the project root and wait for the dependencies to get downloaded
-> Execute `npm run dev` to get the local server started.
+- Execute `npm run dev` to get the local server started.

+Once both the front end and backend apps are up and running without any errors, the app can be tested out from the browser.
+Alternatively, the app can be checked directly from this [link](https://peaceful-falls-30799.herokuapp.com/)